Endermanch/XPKeygen/README.md

 The rest of the job is done within the code of this keygen.

-### Known issues
+## Known issues
 * ~~Some keys aren't valid, but it's generally a less common occurrence.
 About 2 in 3 of the keys should work.~~<br>
 **Fixed in v1.2**.
 Prior versions generated a valid key with an exact chance of `0x40000/0x62A32`, which resulted in exactly `0.64884`, or about 65%.
 My "2 in 3" estimate was inconceivably accurate.
 * Tested on multiple Windows XP setups.
 Works on **Professional x86**, all service packs.
 Other Windows editions may not work. **x64 DOES NOT WORK**.
 * ~~Server 2003 key generation not included yet.~~<br>
-**Fixed in v2.2**
+**Fixed in v2.2**.
 * Some Windows XP VLK keys tend to be "worse" than others.
 Some of them may trigger a broken WPA with an empty Installation ID after install.
-You have the best chances generating "better" keys with the `BBB` section set to `640` and the `CCCCCC` section not set to 0.
+You have the best chances generating "better" keys with the `BBB` section set to `640` and the `CCCCCC` section not zero.
-* Windows Server 2003/SP2 x64 key generation is broken.
+* Windows Server 2003 key generation is broken.
 I'm not sure where to even start there.
 The keys don't appear to be valid anywhere, but the algorithm is well-documented.
 The implementation in my case generates about 1 in 3 "valid" keys.
-What version they're valid in, we're yet to discover.

-### Literature
+## Literature
-I will add more decent reads into the bibliography in a later release.
+I will add more decent reads into the bibliography in later releases.

 **Understanding basics of Windows XP Activation**:
 * [[1] Inside Windows Product Activation - Fully Licensed](https://www.licenturion.com/xp/fully-licensed-wpa.txt)

+**Understanding Elliptic Curve Cryptography**:
 * [[2] Elliptic Curve Cryptography for Beginners - Matt Rickard](https://matt-rickard.com/elliptic-curve-cryptography)
 * [[3] Elliptic Curve Cryptography (ECC) - Practical Cryptography for Developers](https://cryptobook.nakov.com/asymmetric-key-ciphers/elliptic-curve-cryptography-ecc)

-**Tested on Windows XP Professional SP3**.

-Testing/Issues/Pull Requests welcome.
+* [[4] A (Relatively Easy To Understand) Primer on Elliptic Curve Cryptography - Cloudflare](https://blog.cloudflare.com/a-relatively-easy-to-understand-primer-on-elliptic-curve-cryptography/)

+## Contributing / Usage
+**If you're going to showcase or fork this software, please credit Endermanch, z22 and MSKey**.<br>
+Feel free to modify it to your liking, as long as you keep it open-source.
+Licensed under GNU General Public License v3.0.

+Any contributions or questions welcome.